Margaux Hemingway: Death

 On July 1, 1996, Hemingway was found dead in her studio apartment in Santa Monica.
-Though her body was found reportedly badly decomposed, the official autopsy and California death records list July 1 as her date of death.
+Her body was badly decomposed, and the precise date of death could not be determined.
+The autopsy report and California death records therefore list July 1 as her date of death.
 She had taken an overdose of phenobarbital, according to the Los Angeles County coroner's toxicology report one month later, although her family had difficulty accepting the fact of her suicide.

 Hemingway was interred at the Hemingway family plot at Ketchum Cemetery in Ketchum, Idaho.

 Mariel Hemingway's husband told People in 1996 that, "This [year] was the best I'd seen [Margaux] in years.
 She had gotten herself back together", but in a December 2005 episode of Larry King Live, Mariel said she now accepted her sister's death as a suicide.